 This course entails practical experiences in a leadership role and is the culmination of the Master of Education in Educational Leadership.
 Interns will experience what it is like to assume the role of the organizational leader and will become immersed in the role.
 Experiences in all phases of organizational life will be included.
 Interns will collaboratively plan those experiences with their onsite mentor.
 Substantial and significant amounts of time devoted to the internship experiences will provide a more realistic experience for interns.
-This course will constitute the total 240 hours, minimally required for the internship (practicum).
+This course will constitute a total of 180 hours, minimally required for the internship (practicum) experience and can be paired with EDL 593B - the Superintendent Internship, to provide an extended practicum experiences for students seeking superintendent certification.
 Enrollment permissions are required.